First Period After C Section – What to Expect

 - When To Seek Medical Help?

 C-section is a procedure in which a baby is delivered through surgery.
 Instead of vaginal birth, the delivery takes place via a surgical incision on the uterus and the abdomen of the mother.
+Having a C-section can often be scary for many women, especially if they feel anxious about surgery in general.
+They may worry about the delivery of the baby, or even certain health risks to themselves.
 Today, because of advancement in medical technology and medical care, C-sections are safer but they do pose many risks for the mother.
+One main question women have is whether periods after a C-section delivery will be affected.
+Here’s everything you need to know.

 Does a C-Section Delay Your Period?